OfficeDev/Microsoft-Teams-Samples/samples/bot-teams-catering/csharp/README.md

 ---
 page_type: sample
-description: Teams catering bot demonstrating how to use Universal bots in Teams
+description: Teams catering bot demonstrating how to use Universal adaptive cards in Teams
 products:
 - office-teams
 - office